 Greetings, students and families of Prep@Collegiate!
 This overview of policies & procedures reflects the baselines expectations for new students.
 We are building Prep@Collegiate 2019 together—students, families, faculty, and staff—and this text is a ‘living document’: the perspectives and experiences of family, students, faculty, and staff will continue to refine it, so that it best represents our shared commitments, expectations, and aspirations.

 The fundamental organizational unit for Prep@Collegiate is the ‘Crew’.
-Drawing on Outward Bound’s philosophy that “We are crew, not passengers,” Crews will function as teams that will support each other; work together to achieve common goals; and compete with each other across a variety of activities.
-Students have assigned to one of the five Crews—Loyola, Frostburg, Amherst, Brown, and Hopkins—each of which is led by one of our Summer Fellows.
+Drawing on Outward Bound’s philosophy that “we are crew, not passengers,” Crews will function as teams that will support each other; work together to achieve common goals; and compete with each other across a variety of activities.
+Students have been assigned to one of the four Crews—Hampton, Muhlenberg, Alabama A&M, and Morehouse—each of which is led by one of our Summer Fellows.

 THE FIVE CORE VIRTUES

 Life at Baltimore Collegiate School for Boys is grounded in five core virtues: Integrity, Courage, Compassion, Wisdom, & Resilience.
 At Prep@Collegiate, students, faculty, and staff work together to translate these essential—yet abstract—principles into a rubric that clearly articulates our expectations of each other.

 Each student will be partnered with another student, who will provide peer evaluation on an ongoing basis; students will have the opportunity to discuss these observations with their partner, and all students will reflect upon this process in Crews.

 We share a campus and a building with other camps and working adults; courteous, thoughtful, orderly behavior is a baseline expectation.
 Basic guidelines include:

 Transitions between rooms and classes will be quiet and orderly--if necessary, we will practice this until we get it right.